kunxuj/kunxuj.github.io/_posts/2014-09-14-add-a-sidebar-in-my-blog-pages.md

 ---
 layout: post
-title: Add a sidebar in my blog pages
+title: Adding a sidebar with categories, Tags, and Archive sections into my blog pages
 tags: [jekyll]
 categories:
 - website